bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

   1. This approach eliminates the need to _start from scratch_ when dealing with the extensive calculations required for analyzing complex mechanical systems using the Euler-Lagrange formalism.
   1. All systems used are currently available online on a non-cost basis, from the student point of view.
 Being based on free software, if any of them is later placed behind a paywall, it would be simple to run them from on the premise servers.
 - Following a flipped classroom approach
   1. Students are provided with online theory and example problems to study before weekly meetings.
-These asynchronous activities save classroom time for discussions and problem solving.
+These asynchronous activities save classroom time for discussions and problem-solving.
-  1. During synchronic meetings they can rise to teachers any questions related to theory or problem-solving so they can finish their exercise sets.
+  1. During synchronic meetings they can rise to teachers any questions related to theory or problem-solving, so they can finish their exercise sets.
   1. All exercises are turned-in for evaluation.
 Compliance is tracked with an online learning management system.